 REX’s no commission model shifts power back to consumers

 REX’s business model was intentionally designed to shift profits away from agents and back to buyers and sellers.

-Unlike traditional buyer’s agents, REX agents don’t earn a commission by playing nice with other agents.
+Unlike traditional agents, REX agents don’t rely on commission.
 Rather, REX agents earn a salary by doing what’s right for their clients.
 Their performance is measured by the level of service they provide, not the commission they bring in.

 Under REX’s model, buyers can actually offer less on a property than a competing bidder, while still allowing the seller to keep more of the profit.
 Buyers get a better home price, while sellers save an average of $10,000+ in buyer’s agent fees.

 |Amount Paid to Agents by Seller||2.5% / $12,500 (-$15,825)||5.5% / $28,325|

 |Seller Earnings||$487,500 (+$825)||$486,675|

 REX incorporates more customer-centered services and technology into its process

 While there is a baseline level of service that you can expect from most any agent, REX offers more services in house to make a complicated real estate transaction easier on both the buyer and seller.